 - Purchase seed locally if possible from a farm supply store or garden center.
 You can also order cover crop seeds from most retail seed companies.

-- To sow a cover crop over an entire bed: Prepare the soil by tilling under or removing plant wastes and mulch from the summer.
-Then rake the area smooth.
+- To sow a cover crop over an entire bed: Prepare the soil removing vegetable plants, weeds, and mulch from the summer.
+Loosen the soil with a garden fork and rake the area smooth.

 - To sow a cover crop while vegetable crops are still producing: Remove mulch from around plants and rake the area smooth.
 Your cover crop will get a good start but will not interfere with vegetable plant growth.